Claim: NASA scientists discovered a "missing" day in time that corresponds to Biblical accounts of the sun's standing still in the sky.

 Ten degrees is exactly 40 minutes!
 Twenty-three hours and

 Origins: Folks have been awestruck by the "missing day" legend since at least 1936, when the story emerged into popular culture via a book by Harry Rimmer, titled The Harmony of Science and Scripture.
 In it, Rimmer cited an 1890 book as his proof of the calculations behind the tale.
 Scholars dismissed Rimmer's claims as baseless, but despite the authoritative debunkings of the time and in the years since, the legend thrives.
 Indeed, the Internet has given it new legs; spreading it to new audiences is as easy as clicking the 'forward' button.

-Although the notion of a "lost day" in time has been circulating for well over a century, the version cited here, which has been bedevilling NASA since the 1960s, achieved pre-eminence through the tireless efforts of Mr. Harold Hill, who was indeed both a real person and the President of the
+Although the notion of a "lost day" in time has been circulating for well over a century, the version cited here, which has been bedevilling NASA since the 1960s, achieved pre-eminence through the tireless efforts of

 The Public Affairs Office at NASA's Goddard Space Flight Center in Greenbelt, Maryland, responded to the prevalence of Hill's fictitious story by issuing a press release that noted (among other things):